paweljarosz/defarc/README.md

 	local condition_table = defarc.get_condition_by_id("proper-id")
 ```

-### .get_condition([condition])
+### get_condition([condition])
 Returns a table with selected condition data.
-This function returns a proper condition if proper condition_id is provided, otherwise it returns a saved/selected condition_table.
+This function returns a proper condition if proper condition_id is provided, otherwise it returns a selected condition_table.

 * **PARAMETER:** `condition` (string, optional) - an id of a condition from Arcweave JSON or Lua table with condition data (condition_table)
 * **RETURNS:** `condition_table` (table) - a table with data regarding selected condition